 Now build the client-side tools.
 Each tool's do function calls the server API routes via fetch, then uses the display stack to show results.

 The read_file tool has no render function — it is invisible to the user.
 The AI reads files silently to build context.
+Since it has no display UI, it stays as a plain ToolConfig.

 import { z } from "zod";